pipe-cd/tutorial/tutorial/content/en/30-local-run/deploy.md

 ---
 title: "03.
 Deploy"
 weight: 3
-description: "Deploy an application and experiment GitOps"
+description: "Deploy an application and experience GitOps"
 ---